TheRainforest/related-products/README.md

-# Big Brother Retail - Sponsored Related Products Component
+# Rainforest: Sponsored Related Products

 > Replication of a popular e-commerce site's basic product page.
 This repo is for a single component - the sponsored related posts carousel.

+This project adds a new back-end to the legacy front-end codebase.

 ## Related Projects